Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Global Duality

 \begin{thm} Let $X$ be a smooth proper geometrically connected rigid $K$-space of pure dimension $d$.
-Then the trace map $t_X\colon \rm{H}^{2d}(X_C, \bf{F}_p(d)) \to \bf{F}_p$ is an isomorphism. \end{thm} \begin{proof} {\it Step 0.
-Reduce to the case $K=C$ is algebraically closed}: It suffices to show that $t_X$ is an isomorphism after a base change to $C=\wdh{\ov{K}}$ that is algebraically closed.
-Theorem~\ref{thm:construction-trace-map}(\ref{property:trace-1}) ensures that $t_X$ commutes with that base change.
-Therefore, we may and do assume that $K=C$ is algebraically closed.

-{\it Step 1.
-Proof for $K=C$}: Theorem~\ref{thm:construction-trace-map} already shows that $t_X$ is surjective.
-Therefore, it suffices to show that $\rm{H}^{2d}(X, \bf{F}_p(d))$ is a $1$-dimensional vector space over $\bf{F}_p$.
-Using the primitive comparison theorem, we conclude that
+Then the trace map $t_X\colon \rm{H}^{2d}_\et(X_C, \bf{F}_p(d)) \to \bf{F}_p$ is an isomorphism of Galois representations. \end{thm} \begin{proof} First we note that $t_X$ is Galois-equivariant by its construction, so Remark~\ref{rmk:pass-to-alg-closure} allows us to assume that $K=C$ is algebraically closed.
+Then $t_X$ is surjective due to Theorem~\ref{thm:construction-trace-map}(\ref{property:trace-4}).
+Therefore, it suffices to show that $\rm{H}^{2d}_\et(X, \bf{F}_p(d))$ is a one dimensional vector space over $\bf{F}_p$.
+Using the Primitive Comparison Theorem, we conclude that

 is an almost isomorphism for all $i$.